matt-harrison/starwars/README.md

 * code formatting
   * adapt string concats to template literals
   * convert functions to arrow functions
+  * adapt all booleans to use isBoolean naming convention
   * import all constants from /js/constants/index.js manifest?
   * migrate all public vars from classes to game object? (ex. hud.title)
   * implement attachNode from classes